 - To see a live view of the camera, just switch to that HDMI input using the TV remote.

 In addition to analog CCTV cameras, you can now connect

 HD security cameras (AHD CCTV) to the HDMI input of a TV monitor.
 Watch the below video to see how this is done using a 720p and 1080p security camera.

-If you want to view multiple cameras on a TV at the same time, you can use a
+If you want to view live video from multiple security cameras on a single TV screen, you can use a

 How it Works

 - The security cameras are hard wired to the BNC video inputs of the CCTV quad multiplexer using RG59 coax cable.
 If you are using an HD security camera multiplexer like these, you can use analog CCTV cameras and HD BNC security cameras.